edmund-ruan/withGoogleOAuth/project/README.md

-# Proper Installation / Run Commands
+# Proper Installation / Run Commands test

 1. Verify that you have python installed on your machine.
 You can do this by running the following commands in your terminal. (`python3 --version`) if on Mac or `python` if Windows.
 If not, install it [here](https://www.python.org/downloads/).
 2. We need to open up two terminal instances.
 I suggest using Visual Studio Code for this.
 But you can also just open up two terminal instances on your computer.